 Talk to a single person

-Whenever you write something, imagine you’re talking to a one person.
+Whenever you write something, imagine you’re talking to one person.
 This is easier than writing for your audience in general.
 You have to know who this person is of course.
 That means, defining your target audience (more on this here) and creating an audience avatar.
 If you write your copy especially for this avatar, your writing will be more personal and authentic.
 It’s like talking to a friend.

 Related post: How to define your target audience